cowprotocol/services/database/README.md

  disabled\_order\_class          | unused
  valid\_to\_too\_far\_in\_future | unused
  invalid\_order\_data            | unused
- insufficient\_fee               | proposed fee is less than quoted fee other                           | some unexpected error happened
+ insufficient\_fee               | the proposed fee is less than quoted fee other                           | some unexpected error happened

 #### orderkind